Jackson Purchase

 The Jackson Purchase, also known as the Purchase Region or simply the Purchase, is a region in the U.S. state of Kentucky bounded by the Mississippi River to the west, the Ohio River to the north, and the Tennessee River to the east.

-Jackson's Purchase also included all of Tennessee west of the Tennessee River.
-However, in modern usage the term refers only to the Kentucky portion of the Jackson Purchase.
+The original 1818 Treaty of Tuscaloosa purchase co-negotiated by then general Andrew Jackson also included all of Tennessee west of the Tennessee River.
+In modern usage, however, the term refers only to the Kentucky portion of the Jackson Purchase.
 The southern portion is simply called West Tennessee.